 To more effectively cast a wide net and confidently collect and triage all complaints, including threats, the Director of Physical Security turned to Ontic’s Protective Intelligence Platform.
 Here, he was able to proactively monitor activity on various social channels, and set up filters to monitor posts specific to each of the 10+ electrical plant locations.

-When a tweet surfaced in the company’s signal feed with a clear photo of a plant location, the Director of Physical Security knew he had to take action immediately.
+When a threatening social media post surfaced in the company’s signal feed with a clear photo of a plant location, the Director of Physical Security knew he had to take action immediately.
 While not malicious in intent, a vendor promoting services without permission opened up the opportunity for threat actors to easily assemble a plan to protest or take a more violent course of action, putting all employees at the electrical plant location at risk.

-In just 15 minutes, a security team member viewed the photo within the tweet and contacted the vendor responsible to have it removed.
+In just 15 minutes, a security team member viewed the photo within the threatening social media post and contacted the vendor responsible to have it removed.
 This success highlights the security team’s ability to leverage Ontic’s Platform to:

 Protect company assets

-While the initial benefit of the platform was to capture customer threats, this tweet uncovered a new and equally important use case — entity protection.
+While the initial benefit of the platform was to capture customer threats, this threatening post uncovered a new and equally important use case — entity protection.

 Easily collaborate with connected workflows

-The security lead was able to forward the tweet and action plan to the social media team within minutes, mitigating the threat while also highlighting the security team’s value.
+The security lead was able to forward the post and action plan to the social media team within minutes, mitigating the threat while also highlighting the security team’s value.